-Feeling Disappointed That Atlantic Salmon May Not Be Healthy For You Or The Economy?
+Feeling Disappointed That Atlantic Salmon May Not Be Healthy For You Or Our Economy?

-Shellfish provide valuable environmental services like filtering water, sequestering carbon.
-Purchasing domestically grown shellfish directly benefits our local economy.
+Plus, shellfish provide valuable environmental services like filtering water and sequestering carbon.

 CHOOSE WILD SALMON IN MODERATION WHEN IT IS IN-SEASON

 King is called King for a reason.
-It only represents a small portion of the catch and therefore is probably not going to make it to your grocery store.
-If you do spot the King at the grocery store at a reasonable price, it’s possible it’s like an Elvis in Las
+It only represents a small portion of the catch.
+It should be the priciest fish in the seafood case and on menus.
+If you do spot the King at the grocery store at a low price (less than $15/lb), it’s possible it’s like an Elvis in Las

 Vegas-it’s not the real King.